MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 `Database User` or a higher access role is required for creating and using stored query results.

 The stored query results are in preview phase.
-We recommend that you don't create a production dependency on this feature, at this time.
+We recommend that you don't use this feature for production scenarios.

 > [!NOTE]
 > * Stored query results can be accessed for up to 24 hours from the moment of creation.
-> * Updates to security policies (e.g. database access, row level security, etc.) are not propagated to stored query results.
+> * Updates to security policies (for example, database access, row level security, etc.) are not propagated to stored query results.
 Database administrators can use [command](#drop-stored\_query\_results) for deleting stored query results created by a specific principal.
 > * A stored query result can only be accessed by the same principal identity that created it.
 > * Stored query results behave like tables, in that the order of records isn't preserved.
 To paginate through the results, it's recommended that the query includes unique ID columns.
 For more information, see [examples](#examples).
 > * If there are multiple result sets returned by a query, only the first result set will be stored.

 ## Store the results of a query